The hard-core model on planar lattices: the disk-packing problem and high-density phases: Dominance, extreme Gibbs distributions

--0.3cm In the above-mentioned examples, it is possible to (a) enumerate the $u^{-2}$-insertions, and (b) verify that higher-order insertions (beginning with $u^{-3}$) can be discarded when fugacity $u$ is large enough.
-It allows us to identify the dominant PGS-classes for these values of $D$.
-The most involved part of the argument (requiring a computer-assisted proof) is to check that the maximal number of added particles in admissible $u^{-2}$-insertions is $n=4$: here we remove $6$ occupied sites from the boundary of a $2D$-triangle in a given PGS.
+This way the problem is reduced to task ({\bf a}): enumeration of the $u^{-2}$-insertions.
+The most involved part (requiring a computer-assisted proof) is to check that the maximal number of added particles in admissible $u^{-2}$-insertions is $n=4$: here we remove $6$ occupied sites from the boundary of a $2D$-triangle in a given PGS; cf. Fig. 12 (d) for $D^2=147$.
+Generally, a Peierls bound implies that all $u^{-2}$-insertions have bounded size depending on the corresponding constant $p$.
+The problem is that $p$ is relatively small, and the corresponding bound is impractically large.
+The fact that there is no insertion of $n\geq 5$ particles implying the removal of at most $n+2$ particles requires an additional argument.
+See \cite{MSS1}, Lemmas 7.1--7.3.